-Source: July 2013 SDR, Table A.

-^{}BMA Cary is approved for 24 stations following completion of Project I.D.
-J-10066-12, and is proposing to add 4 additional stations in this application.
+Source: July 2013 SDR, Table A. BMA Raleigh is approved to transfer 4 stations to BMA Cary following completion of Project I.D.
+J-10066-12, and will operate 43 stations following completion of that project.

 As shown in the table above, seven of the twelve Wake County dialysis facilities are operating above 80% utilization (3.2 patients per station), and ten of the twelve facilities are operating at or above 75% utilization (3.0 patients per station).